Employment Discrimination Lawyer

 Title VII of the Civil Rights Act of 1964 is the primary federal law that protects employees from age discrimination, sex discrimination, and racial discrimination in the workplace.
 Title VII outlaws any sort of mistreatment by employers based on an employee’s race or sex.
 Other local, federal, and state laws prohibit these types of employment discrimination as well.
 These include the Pregnancy Discrimination Act, the Americans with Disabilities Act, and the Equal Pay Act of 1963.

 Schedule a Consultation Today

 Attorney Dan A. Atkerson has been practicing since 1984.
 Today, he focuses exclusively on the practice area of employment law, helping working Texans to protect their rights and their livelihood.
 Discriminating against employees based on their race, gender, religion, national origin, or other protected statuses isn't just wrong; it's illegal.
-If you believe you have been a victim of illegal mistreatment at work, request a consultation with Dan Atkerson online or call our law firm:
+If you live in Frisco, Plano, or nearby and believe you have been a victim of employment discrimination, request a consultation with Dan Atkerson online or call our law firm: